ICRAR/EAGLE/docs/settings.rst

 **Graph Zoom Divisor** - The number by which zoom inputs are divided before being applied.
 Larger divisors reduce the amount of zoom.

+**Show edge/node errors/warnings in inspector** - Show the errors/warnings found for the selected node/edge in the inspector, below the other editor widgets.
+Errors and warnings are always shown the the checkGraph display in the navbar.

 Advanced Editing
 """"""""""""""""